Strategy framework 2022-2025

 • Staying true to our core values of Durschschlagskraft, Insieme Europa and Solidarnosc while preserving the efficiency gains of the Corona era.

-• Embedding new working patterns combining office time with homeworking to provide greater flexibility, in order to retain our brilliant team and attract new talent.
+• Embedding new flexible working patterns in order to retain our brilliant team and attract new talent.

 • Reducing business travel for greater efficiency and staff well-being, coupled with regular in-person retreats to strengthen organisational cohesion.